smooth-glitch/ember-chat/README.md

 - Uploads are validated by **magic bytes**, not the declared content type; files are served with `nosniff`.
 - The link-preview fetcher refuses private/loopback addresses (SSRF guard) and caps size and time.
 - Sign-in never touches a password: Google/Apple confirm identity and the app only receives a name/email.

-## Credits

-Screenshots use fictional demo accounts, placeholder photos from [Lorem Picsum](https://picsum.photos) (Unsplash licence) and avatars from [pravatar.cc](https://pravatar.cc); none are stored in this repository.
-GIF and sticker search is powered by Giphy.